crazyhottommy/ChIP-seq-analysis/part0_quality_control.md

 It is better to specifiy a temp directory, and later you can remove everything in the temp dir.

-`time Rscript /scratch/genomic_med/mtang1/softwares/phantompeakqualtools/run_spp.R -c=KRLAB-B-BT20-R1-04-A-NC.sorted.bam -savp -out=KRLAB-B-BT20-R1-04-A-NC-cross-correlation.txt -tmpdir="."`
+`time Rscript /scratch/genomic_med/mtang1/softwares/phantompeakqualtools/run_spp.R -c=sample.sorted.bam -savp -out=sample-cross-correlation.txt -tmpdir="."`

 `real	35m10.321s